gbmhunter/MClide/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v9.3.3.0  2014-10-07 Removed 'include/Log.hpp', closes #168.
-Wrapped all code in MbeddedNinja namespace, closes #165.
-v9.3.2.0  2014-09-25 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
+v9.3.4.0  2014-10-07 Replaced all usages of printf() type specifiers such as 'i' and 'lu' with the portable types defines in <cinttypes>, closes #167. v9.3.3.0  2014-10-07 Removed 'include/Log.hpp', closes #168.
+Wrapped all code in MbeddedNinja namespace, closes #165. v9.3.2.0  2014-09-25 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
 Many have actual and expected around the wrong way, closes #166. v9.3.1.0  2014-09-14 Added build matrix to .travis.yml, which will hopefully fix the build error.